Gaspar Jiménez: Biography

 Jiménez was born on October 6, 1935, in the Cuban city of Camagüey.
 He worked as a day laborer in Miami for some time, and had a wife and two daughters in 1983.
 Jiménez was a naturalized US citizen.
 A physically imposing man who weighed 300 pounds, Jiménez was nicknamed "El Gordo", or "Fat".
-According to reporter Ann Louise Bardach, Jiménez worked for Alberto Hernández, who would later head the Cuban American National Foundation, in the 1990s, and later worked for the foundation himself.
+Jiménez worked for Alberto Hernández, who would later head the Cuban American National Foundation, in the 1990s, and later worked for the foundation himself.

 In July 1976, Jiménez and an associate named Orestes Ruiz were arrested in Mexico, and accused of attempting to kidnap Cuban consul Daniel Ferrer.
 Ferrer's bodyguard, Artagnan Diaz, was killed in the attempt.
 A third accused, Gustavo Castillo, avoided arrest and returned to the US.
 A Mexican court convicted them of involvement in the kidnapping, and convicted Ruiz of shooting the bodyguard.
 According to the Miami Herald, both Jiménez and Castillo had been described by a US Justice Department memorandum as having "extensive backgrounds in terrorist activities", mostly outside the US.
 A report by the Federal Bureau of Investigation into terrorist activities targeting the Cuban government of Fidel Castro prominently mentioned both Castillo and Jiménez.
 After their arrest, a US Federal prosecutor stated that the two had been linked to anti-Castro bombings in Latin America; the men denied the allegations.